Glycation and Your Skin

-When there is too much sugar in the body, protein molecules (which are sticky) cross link, or stick, to sugar molecules.
-When this occurs, a new molecule is formed that the body does not recognize as normal.
-They are called advanced glycation end products, or AGE’s for short (a strangely appropriate acronym).
+When there is too much sugar in the body, protein molecules (which are sticky), cross link, or stick to sugar molecules.
+When this occurs, a new molecule is formed that the body doesn’t not recognize as normal.
+They are called advanced glycation end products, or AGE’s for short (how appropriate).
 Because the body recognizes AGE’s as something foreign, it begins forming antibodies that causes inflammation in the skin.
-AGE’s settle in the dermal layer where collagen and elastin live.
-The accumulation of AGE’s eventually causes wrinkling, loss of elasticity, cellular death, and collagen stiffness (collectively these are all part of the aging process).
-AGE’s have been recognized as one of the main culprits behind accelerated aging of the skin as they continue to produce antibodies with the accumulation of excess sugar in the blood.
+AGE’s settle in the dermal layer where collagen and elastin live, which eventually cause wrinkling, loss of elasticity, cellular death, and collagen stiffness.
+AGE’s have been recognized as one of the main reasons behind accelerated aging of the skin.
+They continue to produce antibodies with the accumulation of excess sugar in the blood.
 Not only does sugar cause glycation of the skin, it also dehydrates the skin.
 If your kidneys start producing more urine in the attempt to eliminate sugar, you can lose a lot of fluid, which leads to dehydration.
-Dehydrated cells have virtually no life force, and cannot keep skin viable and healthy because of a lack of nutrients in the skin cells.
+Dehydrated cells have virtually no life force, and cannot keep skin viable and healthy because of a lack of nutrients to the skin cells.

 How do you treat glycated skin or AGE’s with skin care products?